xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 ## Evening Hands-on Session -- Preconditioning

-This lesson uses `HandsOn3.exe` and explores the following topics:
+This lesson uses Theta (rather than ThetaGPU) and `HandsOn3.exe` to explore the following topics:

 1. Preconditioner specification